mkamadeus/geprek-nim-finder/README.md

-# Geprek NIM Finder v2
+# 🍗🔥 Geprek NIM Finder v2

 ## Stack

-Bootstrapped with Create Snowpack App (CSA).
+Bootstrapped with Vite.

-Other noteable stacks include : React, TailwindCSS, ESLint, Prettier.
+Other noteable stacks include : React, TailwindCSS, HeadlessUI, ESLint, Prettier.

-## Improvements from the First Iteration
+## Improvements from v1

 - No longer using a backend service, but instead using local storage to cache student data via CDN (jsDelivr).
 - Removed regex usage, as regex tend to be slow